bgmulinari/B1SLayer/README.md

 ## How to use it

-Bellow a couple examples of what's possible (but not limited to) with B1SLayer:
+Firstly I highly recommend reading [my blog post on SAP Community](https://blogs.sap.com/2022/05/23/b1slayer-a-clean-and-easy-way-to-consume-sap-business-one-service-layer-with-.net/) where I go into more details, but here's a couple examples of what's possible (but not limited to) with B1SLayer:

 ````c#
 /* The connection object.
 All Service Layer requests and the session management are handled by this object